 Application : Applied

+Applied

-Explanation on : application of the practice The internal audit process for the Group is conducted by its IAD which has been established by the AC.
-The IAD is independent of the activities it audits and audits are performed with impartiality, proficiency, and due professional care.
+Explanation on : The internal audit process for the Group is conducted by its IAD which

+application of the has been established by the AC.
+The IAD is independent of the activities

+practice it audits, and audits are performed with impartiality, proficiency, and due professional care.
 Internal Audit Reports are tabled at the AC meeting.

 The AC will review, assess and approve the internal audit plans and programs and provides guidance to the IAD as and when necessary.
 The AC also reviews and monitors the responsiveness of the Management to significant audit findings and the recommendations of the IAD.

 The IAD attempts to assist the Group in accomplishing its goals by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the various processes and controls within the Group.
-The IAD maintains its impartiality and proficiency and due professional care by having its plans and reports directly under the purview of the AC.
+The IAD maintains its impartiality and proficiency and due professional care by having its plans and reports directly under the purview of the AC, which comprises NEDs.

 Explanation for :

 departure

-• · · ired to complete the columns below.
+Large companies are required to complete the columns below.
 Non-large companies are encouraged

-to complete the columns b elow.
+to complete the columns b

 Measure :

 Timeframe :